Saihex/creation_wiki_pages/The4Tris/logic/Brain_Crystal.md

 "Ear" accessory on top of the head varies BCR to BCR whether just for looks or actually have a purpose

 The head also contains basic computer to control the monitor, hearing, vocal, food atomizer, power supply, and basic BCR Nerve Fibers.
 There is also another small computer that BCR can use to access the internet or load a foreign drives as their main computer system is absolutely locked out for security reasons.

+**Short information**
+- BCR heads are all same sized.
+- The monitor can display the basic computer display output.

 ### Torso
 The Torso contains advanced computer to handle the rest of the body nerve system.
 While being big, the torso is pretty much overall an empty cavity used as their portable personal storage.
 The Torso also contains additional computer with strong specs compare to one in the head for their access to the internet, foreign drives, etc. Basically a whole personal computer, in their torso.